hampussanden/notes/content/python/basics/applying_functions_to_list_items.md

 description: "Applying Functions To List Items"
 type: technical_note
 draft: false
+---

----Below are three examples of how you would apply a function that capitalizes characters from `['a', 'b', 'c']` to `['A', 'B', 'C']`.
+Below are three examples of how you would apply a function that capitalizes characters in a list, from `['a', 'b', 'c']` to `['A', 'B', 'C']`.

 In the first example we are using a simple for loop to iterate over each character in the list item.
 In the second example we are using the built in `map()` function which iterates over the list with str.upper applied.
 In the third example we apply the string method `upper()` in a list comprehension.

 ## Create a list with characters

 ```python
 alphabet = ['g', 'o', 'o', 'g', 'l', 'e']
 ```

 ## Using A For Loop

 ### Create a for loop that goes through the list alphabet and capitalizes each character

 ```python